 In this bleak landscape, the shining bright spot and ray of hope has been the candidacy and Presidency of Donald J. Trump.
 The candidate, and then the President, stepped full-footed into an environment of rampant disillusionment, distrust, and disdain for public figures of all kinds.

-Patriot: My Journey Through America’s Undeclared Civil War by Dannielle Blumenthal, Ph.D. is now available in paperback, Kindle and e-book editions.
+Patriot: My Journey Through America’s Undeclared Civil War by Dannielle Blumenthal, Ph.D. is now available in paperback and Kindle editions.

 Nearly ten years ago, Border Patrol Agent Brian Terry and ICE Agent Jaime Zapata were murdered as a result of a botched government conspiracy to push gun control.
 At the time, I was a public affairs specialist at U.S. Customs and Border Protection, which oversees the Border Patrol.

 On October 5, 2017, The New York Times published an in-depth investigation of Hollywood producer Harvey Weinstein, with a focus on his alleged sexual harassment of young women over a period of many years, and “at least” eight settlements reached, presumably at the cost of the victims’ silence.

 The alt-right market is a rising force in the American publishing industry, a market that major publishing houses are just starting to tap.
 With the dawn of 2019 and America’s deep polarization showing no signs of abating, a powerful new memoir speaks to that market.

 But your journey is unique.
 These memorable products honor the individuality of all who use them. #PatriotMyJourney